Let’s talk about the power of speaking up.

 - 14 years old — Age by which 50% of all chronic mental illness begins (3)

 - 24 years old — Age by which 75% of all chronic mental illness begins (4)

 - $193.2 billion — Annual lost earnings in the U.S. due to serious mental illness (5)

 (5) The American Journal of Psychiatry

 Mental Health: Mind Matters was produced by the Science Museum of Minnesota with Heureka, The Finnish Science Centre and their partners, Ciência Viva and Cité des Sciences & L’industrie.
-It will be at the museum from May 4, 2018 through January 6, 2019 and is included with museum admission.
+The Science Museum partnered with PrairieCare clinicians and NAMI Minnesota to adapt the exhibit content for a North American audience.
+It is at the museum through January 6, 2019 and is included with museum admission.